sunnybhandal/Analyzing-Banking-Behavior/README.md

 - Unsupervised Learning

 ### Data
 We will be using old data about different financial transactions.
 You can download the data from [here](https://drive.google.com/file/d/1zAjnf936aHkwVCq_BmA47p4lpRjyRzMf/view?usp=sharing).
-The data contains following tables:
+The data contains the following tables:

 - twm_customer - information about customers
 - twm_accounts - information about accounts